 Some of the scarce raw materials are procured by the corporation either from the domestic market or from abroad and are provided to the needy small scale industries.
-For this purpose, materials, as per the requirements of small scale industries in the state.
+For this purpose,

+SIDCO has a number of raw material depots and these depots are procuring various scarce raw materials, as per the requirements of small scale industries in the state.